lshamis/pyper/README.md

   -h, --help        show this help message and exit -e, --show-error  Print raised exceptions.
 Default is to skip.
   -b, --show-bool   Print bool values.
 Default is to use bool values as a filter.
-  -n, --show-none   Print None values.
-Default is to use None as a filter.
 ```